alexkemp9/Python3docs/README.md

 >>
 >> ![bug07+](./screenshot_bug07-frame-on-p4.jpg)

-8. In contrast to #6, under v7 `Ctrl+-` (insert soft Hyphen) DOES work inside a Jump-Box / TextBox, and the word breaks as desired, but no hyphen is inserted at the break.
+8. (fixed in v24.8) In contrast to #6, under v7 `Ctrl+-` (insert soft Hyphen) DOES work inside a Jump-Box / TextBox, and the word breaks as desired, but no hyphen is inserted at the break.
 Using the menu is an identical result.
 Within the document itself this action works as expected.
 An example can be seen in the jumpbox at #4 (on the LHS of the sidebar on p293 of [‘3_new.pdf’](3_new.pdf), where a soft hyphen has been inserted between 'trans' + 'late'.
-The word is broken as desired, but no hyphen is inserted (this is fixed in v24.8).
+The word is broken as desired, but no hyphen is inserted.
 9. #### In Writer v24.8.3.2, Chapter / Heading Numbers setup is only effective if zero Headers are created *before* Setup is completed

 > [Bugzilla 164306](https://bugs.documentfoundation.org/show_bug.cgi?id=164306)